aws/aws-cdk-rfcs/text/0502_aws-vpclattice.md

    *  * A default action that will be taken if no rules match.
    *  @default 404 NOT Found
   */
-  readonly defaultAction?: DefaultListenerAction | undefined;
+  readonly defaultAction?: aws_vpclattice.CfnListener.DefaultActionProperty | undefined;
   /**
   * protocol that the listener will listen on
   * @default HTTPS